NSF-SciFy: Mining the NSF Awards Database for Scientific Claims: Related Work

 \section{Related Work}

 Scientific claim extraction and verification has emerged as an important research area as the volume of scientific literature continues to grow exponentially.
-Previous work has primarily focused on claims from published papers, fact-checking sites, and news articles.

-\paragraph{Scientific Claim Datasets} Several datasets have been developed for scientific claim verification, but all have focused on claims from published literature, while we undertake the study of grant award abstracts.
+Previous work has primarily focused on claims from published papers, fact-checking sites, and news articles. \paragraph{Scientific Claim Datasets} Several datasets have been developed for scientific claim verification, but all have focused on claims from published literature, while we undertake the study of grant award abstracts.
 SciFACT \cite{wadden-etal-2020} contains 1,400 scientific claims derived from research papers in the biomedical domain.
 PubHEALTH \cite{kotonya-toni-2020} includes 11,800 claims from journalists and fact-checkers in public health.
 CLIMATE-FEVER \cite{diggelmann-etal-2020} compiled 1,500 claims from news articles about climate change.
 HealthVer \cite{sarrouti-etal-2021} extracted 1,800 claims from search queries related to health topics.
 COVID-Fact \cite{saakyan-etal-2021} and CoVERT \cite{mohr-etal-2022} focused on COVID-19 related claims from social media.
 SciFact-Open \cite{wadden-etal-2022} expanded the original SciFact dataset using information retrieval pooling, yet it still remains health-care focused and a few orders of magnitude smaller than our largest dataset.

-Table \ref{tab:datasets} situates existing scientific claim datasets with our \DatasetName~datasets, highlighting the significantly larger scale of our contribution (estimated 2.8 million claims in \DatasetName~and 114,000 claims in \DatasetNameMatSci), broad topic coverage (all of science and math), and novelty of data source (grant abstracts).
+Table \ref{tab:datasets} situates existing scientific claim datasets with our \DatasetName~datasets, highlighting the significantly larger scale of our contribution (2.8 million claims in \DatasetName, 135,000 claims in\DatasetNameTwentyK~and 114,000 claims in \DatasetNameMatSci), broad topic coverage (all of science and math), and novelty of data source (grant abstracts).
 See Figure~\ref{fig:award-distribution}.

 \paragraph{Meta Science and Social Science} Previous works have examined grants data in social science and meta-science contexts.
 For example,~\citet{park2024} examine the relationship between interdisciplinary grants and the impact of papers they support and~\citet{xu2022} study the influence of research funding on team structure using grant data.
 While these are tenuously connected to our work, we list them for the sake of completeness.